Top of the page

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor or nurse call line if you are having problems.
+Be sure to make and go to all appointments, and call your doctor or nurse advice line (811 in most provinces and territories) if you are having problems.
 It's also a good idea to know your test results and keep a list of the medicines you take.

-Call your doctor or nurse call line now or seek immediate medical care if:
+Call your doctor or nurse advice line now or seek immediate medical care if:

-Watch closely for changes in your health, and be sure to contact your doctor or nurse call line if:
+Watch closely for changes in your health, and be sure to contact your doctor or nurse advice line if:

-Go to http://www.healthwise.net/ed
+Go to https://www.healthwise.net/patientEd

-Enter F366 in the search box to learn more about "Testicular Cancer: Care Instructions."
+Enter F366 in the search box to learn more about "Testicular Cancer: Care Instructions".

-Current as of:
+Current as of: May 4, 2022

-& E. Gregory Thompson, MD - Internal Medicine & Kathleen Romito, MD - Family Medicine
+Medical Review:Adam Husney MD - Family Medicine & E. Gregory Thompson MD - Internal Medicine & Kathleen Romito MD - Family Medicine

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.